HelioCash/gitbook-docs/protocol/bonds-mechanism.md

 #### Incentives for Holding HBOND

-The idea is to reward HBOND buyers for helping the protocol, while also protecting the protocol from being manipulated by big players.
+The idea is to reward HBOND buyers for helping the protocol while also protecting the protocol from being manipulated by big players.

-So after you buy HBOND using HELIO , you have two possible ways to get your HELIO back:
+So after you buy HBOND using HELIO, you have two possible ways to get your HELIO back:

 1. Sell back your HBOND for HELIO **while the peg is between 1 - 1.1** (4,000 HELIO = 1 ETH) with no redemption bonus.
 This is in place to prevent an instant dump as soon as peg is recovered.
 2. Sell back your HBOND for HELIO **while the peg is above 1.1** (4,000 HELIO = 1 ETH) with a bonus redemption rate.